 ON THE CHAIR:

-Just deal with that discomfort, and slowly return to the meditation exercise.
+Just deal with that discomfort and slowly return to the meditation exercise.

-- Do not meditate under the influence of caffeine, alcohol, or drugs, because they will prevent you from living authentic experiences, and blur the clarity and positive effects of meditation.
+• Do not meditate under the influence of caffeine, alcohol, or drugs because they will prevent you from living authentic experiences and blur the clarity and positive effects of meditation.

 DEVELOP A DAILY MEDITATION PROGRAM

 You do not do all these activities related to time.
-Instead, you do them naturally as a ritual you have had for a very long time.
-You do not say: “it is 6:30 am, now I have to brush my teeth.
+Instead, you do them naturally as a ritual you have had for a long time.
+You do not say: “It is 6:30 am, now I have to brush my teeth.
 It is 6:32 am, and I have to make coffee.”
-That is why, in order not to skip meditation, consider it such an activity.
+That is why, to avoid skipping meditation, consider it such an activity.

 For the evening meditation, as I mentioned in the previous lines, I recommend meditation after finishing work.
-You can take a shower, and then meditate before starting any late activity.
+You can take a shower and then meditate before starting any late activity.

 SAY NO TO THE EXCUSES!

-In general, for any change, new activity, or new habit that you want to include in your lifestyle, your mind will generate excuses and will find many reasons to prevent it.
+In general, for any change, new activity, or new habit you want to include in your lifestyle, your mind will generate excuses and find many reasons to prevent it.
 The most common excuses for meditation are:

 THE LACK OF TIME